poomnupong/azure-networking/001-skytap-networking-overview/readme.md

     azureuser@test1-vm:~$
     ```

-    VERIFY: Effective route of the VM network interface will also list the routes learned from Skytap, suggesting it can reach that subnet.
+    VERIFY: Effective routes of the Azure VM NIC will also list the routes learned from Skytap, suggesting it can reach that subnet.

     ``` bash
     # get object ID of the NIC of our VM